Mallikarjun29/fourkites_da24s009/README.md

 # Loss Landscape Geometry & Optimization Dynamics

-This repository contains a lightweight, modular implementation for probing neural network loss landscapes.
+This repository contains an implementation for probing neural network loss landscapes.
 The goal is to empirically study how geometry relates to optimization dynamics and generalization.